jhuang323/cs143b-process/README.md

 ## Setup
 Note: This project is written entirely in python on OpenLab machines.
 It is recommended to run this project on the UCI Openlab machines.
+This project aims to simulate the process and resource manager of the operating system.
+It aims to show a summary of the resources that are used.

 ### Steps to Setup/Run
 1. Extract the zip file that was submitted to canvas by huangjk2@uci.edu (ID: 67387111) inside there should be the source code for Project 1